jdeolive/geotools-old/docs/tutorial/quickstart/eclipse.rst

 To install the M2Eclipse plugin:

-#.
-Open the *Install* dialog using :menuselection:`Select Help --> Install New Software` from the
+1. Open the *Install* dialog using :menuselection:`Select Help --> Install New Software` from the menubar.
-   menubar.

-#.
-In the *work with:* field enter the update site url:
+2. In the *work with:* field enter the update site url:

    m2eclipse - http://m2eclipse.sonatype.org/sites/m2e

-#.
-You be prompted by an *Add Repository* dialog, check the Name and Location and press OK
+3. You be prompted by an *Add Repository* dialog, check the Name and Location and press OK

+   .. image: images/AddM2EclipseRepository.png
+      :width: 60%

-#.
-From the list of available plugins and components select *Maven Integration for Eclipse* and
+4. From the list of available plugins and components select *Maven Integration for Eclipse* and press *Next*

-   press *Next*
+   .. image: images/AddM2EclipseInstall.png
+      :width: 60%

-#.
-The *Install Details* page checks to see if the plugin will work with you eclipse, press *Next*
+5. The *Install Details* page checks to see if the plugin will work with you eclipse, press *Next*

-#.
-For *Review Licenses* we get check *I accept the terms of the license agreement* and *Finish*
+6. For *Review Licenses* we get check *I accept the terms of the license agreement* and *Finish*

+.. sidebar:: While you Wait

+   The download often takes five minuets, you may wish to read ahead.

-#.
-The *Installing Software* dialog will download the software, when it is ready Eclipse will ask
+7. The *Installing Software* dialog will download the software.

+   .. image: images/InstallingSoftware.png
+      :width: 60%

-   you to restart your IDE
+8. When it is ready Eclipse will ask you to restart your IDE.
+Please choose **Restart Now**.

+   .. image: images/SoftwareUpdates.png

 At the end of this workbook we offer two alternatives to using the M2Eclipse plugin:
 * Using maven from the command line
 * Downloading GeoTools and throwing out the parts that conflict